A1eksa/project-final/README.md

 # Todo and habit tracker

-Todo and habit tracker is a student project developed by <a href="https://a1eksa-portfoliotechnigo.netlify.app/">Aleksa</a> and <a href="https://github.com/hemmahosjessi">Jessi</a>.Our idea was to create a todo and habit tracker where several features like local time, weather and motivational thoughts are all combined in a dashboard version.
+This Todo and Habit tracker application is a student project developed by Aleksa Safranko & Jessi Nygren Walhed as final project during Technigos 24 weeks Frontend Bootcamp.
+Our idea was to create a Todo and Habit tracker where several features like local time, weather and motivational thoughts are all combined in a dashboard view.

 ## How we built it and what we learned 👩‍💻

-### Frontend
+## Frontend

 This is a multi-page React application built using React router and Redux as state manager.We started by building the backend with signup and signin logic that takes a user directly to the Dashboard.
 The Dashboard is a restricted area where we have implemented authentication and only registred users can have access.